Permit Parking Schemes - Frequently Asked Questions

 Permit parking controls are intended to make parking easier for local people.
 They allow permit holders and their visitors to park in parking bays.
 There are a variety of different parking options to enable legitimate parking to take place; for example most healthcare firms regularly use ‘Health Visitor permits’ that enable them to park in any Permit Zone.
 Where yellow lines (called ‘waiting restrictions’) are in place, vehicles must not be parked but could load or unload.

-Permit holders can park anywhere in a Zone, not just in their street, and the number of permits issued is not related to the parking capacity on any street.
-Parking demand for permit holders is typically lower during the day than at night (when Permit Zones do not operate) and is expected to rise and fall around the Zone as people move around during the day.
+The number of permits issued is not related to the parking capacity of local streets.
+Permit holders can park anywhere in a Zone (not only in the street they live in) and the introduction of a Permit Parking Zone increases parking space for resident permit holders by reducing parking by non-residents.
+Parking demand for permit holders is typically lower during the daytime (when Permit Zones operate) and is expected to rise and fall around the Zone, as people move around during the day.

 No, the law does not allow for this; every part of a Zone must be controlled during the Zone operational hours.